 But I also remember a friend of mine said that if she was interested in the guy, then she would let him pay, otherwise the bill gets split.
 But why should there be a subtle hint for rejection when you can always be upfront about it?
 She explained, “It doesn’t help if you are upfront about it.
 Some men are not good with taking rejection upfront.”

 It seemed very problematic to me, since I always prefer to be honest, but it seems like these men, when rejected, slander the woman to other people.
 Well, that was as shocking as it can get, but coming back to our topic, then who pays on a date?
 Let’s gain some insight with these beautiful little anecdotes that we received from people.

 Related Reading: Dating etiquette- 20 things you should never ignore on a first date

 “I went out with my boss”

 So, my boss once asked me out one day and I said yes.
 Of course, there are complications when it comes to employee and employer dating, but we decided to draw some lines initially before we agreed on a date.
-I was deeply conflicted with the idea of dating him, but I went out anyway.
+I was deeply conflicted with the idea of dating him because this was the recipe for an office romance gone bad, but I went out anyway.
 I won’t lie; he seemed like a very intriguing person and our date went really well.